Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 Taking a whack at the blackjack

-The blackjack (cosh, sap, etc.) sounds like the very epitome of the “low-tech thief” weapon, but in GURPS it does nothing more than what any fist load does, despite being heavier and more expensive than alternatives like brass knuckles.
+The blackjack (cosh, sap, etc.) sounds like the very epitome of the “low-tech thief” weapon, but in GURPS it does nothing more than what any fist load does, despite being heavier and more expensive than alternatives like brass knuckles or a short baton.
+It carries the weight and cost of a regular baton, yet requires more ST and lacks a swing attack.
 Why does it exist?

-I suggested that Thieves take the opportunity to give the weapon a raison d’être.
+I suggested that Thieves take the opportunity to give the weapon a raison d’รชtre.
 How might that work?
 I don’t know about real blackjacks, especially as the name covers a variety of law enforcement tools and improvised weapons.
-But let’s go with the common image – at least in fiction – of a small, flexible club or “weighted sock” sort of tool that supposedly excels at knocking out targets with whack on the head.
+But let’s go with the common image โ at least in fiction โ of a small, flexible club or “weighted sock” sort of tool that supposedly excels at knocking out targets with a whack on the head.
 In the world of DF, it’d be a (usually) non-lethal, lights-out tool for mugger types.
 A fantasy Taser.

 Martial Arts p.
 213 helps out from the start, suggesting that the blackjack delivers beatings with less obvious bruising (even requiring a Diagnosis role to spot the injury).
-And while I don’t recall seeing this stated in Martial Arts or elsewhere, I would imagine that a blackjack’s flexibility makes it easier to hide (+1 to Holdout?) than a rigid baton of similar size.
-(Another idea I like: let’s assume that a blackjack thwack makes less noise than a conk on the head from a rigid tool.)
+And while I don’t recall seeing this stated in Martial Arts or elsewhere, I would imagine that a blackjack’s flexibility makes it easier to hide than a rigid baton of similar size (+1 to Holdout?).
+Another idea I like: let’s assume that a blackjack thwack makes less noise than a conk on the head from a rigid tool.
+And finally, let’s not forget that a blackjack is useful in close combat (unlike a baton) and requires no weapon skill; even DX will do.
+(I don’t know why it works with unpenalized DX when similar small weapons default to DX-4, but it does.
+So be it.)

 All right, maybe these small benefits are enough to justify the weapon’s existence.
 But what about that special knock-out prowess so beloved of fiction?
 I floated a couple of ideas long those lines: perhaps give the weapon higher damage than a similar baton to better defeat helmet/skull DR and achieve a KO, but halve actual damage inflicted.
 Or, similarly, allow good damage for KO purposes, but reduce actual damage by a flat amount (which is better in line with rules for padded weapons on Martial Arts p.
 232).
 Or another route: give the weapon an armor divisor of (0.5), letting skull DR protect well against actual injury, but again, treat the blow as more serious for KO purposes.